Practical guides for real screenshot workflows.

 What to include in the frame, how to annotate the problem clearly, what to redact before attaching, and why PNG beats JPEG for bug reports.

-Best for developers, QA engineers, and support teams.How to annotate screenshots in Chrome — arrows, highlights, and when to use each
+Best for product demos, bug clips, support walkthroughs, and changelog videos.How to annotate screenshots in Chrome — arrows, highlights, and when to use each

 Which annotation tool fits each situation, how to keep annotations clear, and the most common mistakes that make annotations work against you.